syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio.md

 Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) to refer themes in Blazor application, and to have the expected appearance for Syncfusion Blazor components.
 Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
 Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/appearance/themes#enable-static-web-assets-usage) topic to use static assets in your project.

 To add theme to the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
 Then, the theme style sheet from NuGet can be referred inside the `<head>` as follows,

+> If you are using [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) single NuGet, you don't have to refer [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet.
+Since style sheets already inside the assets of `Syncfusion.Blazor` NuGet.

 * **~/Pages/_Host.cshtml** file for **.NET 5 and .NET 3.X**.
 * **~/Pages/_Layout.cshtml** for **.NET 6**.